Kartik03bhatt/Image_to_speech/README.md

 # Requirement
 Any OS system with Python compiler and Amazon CLI installed.

-Python Libraries to download: Boto3 and Pillow or PIL.
+ALSO Python Libraries to download: Boto3 and Pillow or PIL.

 * Guide to download Python Libraries:
    * https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html  (for BOTO3)